Singapore MRT, LRT & Bus Fare Calculator (2026)

 How much cheaper is EZ-Link vs cash for MRT?expand_more

-Paying with EZ-Link (or SimplyGo) saves you $0.22 per trip compared to cash.
-For a daily commuter making return trips 22 days a month, this adds up to around $9.68 per month in savings.
-Using a stored-value card is always recommended.
+Paying with EZ-Link, SimplyGo EZ-Link, or any contactless Visa/Mastercard/Amex/NETS bank card saves you $0.22 per trip compared to a single-trip cash ticket.
+For a daily commuter making return trips 22 days a month, that is about $9.68 per month in savings.
+Stored-value or contactless card is always cheaper than cash.

 Do seniors get discounted MRT fares in Singapore?expand_more